Tunisia: Attacker kills three at Jewish pilgrimage site – DW – 05/10/2023

 He is believed to have killed a colleague before taking his ammunition and opening fire on security personnel and visitors at the Ghriba synagogue.

-The Foreign Ministry said that of the two visitors who were killed, one was French and one was Tunisian.
+The Foreign Ministry said of the two visitors who were killed, one was a 42-year-old person from France and one was a 30-year-old Tunisian.

 The almost 2,500-year-old Ghriba synagogue — believed to be the oldest in Africa — draws hundreds of visitors every year.
 Although Tunisia does not maintain ties with Israel, it does allow a number of visitors to come as part of organized trips to the island off its coast.